 As you would expect, the neurosurgical history and physical exam shares a lot in common with the neurology history and physical exam.
 Before the rotation, I recommend that you reacquaint yourself with the particulars of this exam.
 I wrote extensively about it in the blog post "How to Succeed in Your Neurology Rotation: Tips for Medical Students."
-Another useful resource is the Medical Student Curriculum in Neurosurgery.

 Develop An Approach To The Patient With Neurosurgical Emergency

 Medical students seldom encounter patients with neurosurgical emergencies on other rotations or services.
 As a result, many students enter the rotation unsure of how to evaluate and manage such patients.
 The following resources are highly recommended to bring you up to speed before the rotation: